ovh/docs/pages/platform/logs-data-platform/bonfire/guide.en-gb.md

 ### Password management

-Typing your password can be avoided by using the `-k` switch that will store your password using the python keyring, this will store your password in your Desktop keyring system: [https://bitbucket.org/kang/python-keyring-lib](https://bitbucket.org/kang/python-keyring-lib){.external}
+Typing your password can be avoided by using the `-k` switch that will store your password using the python keyring, this will store your password in your Desktop keyring system.

 ### Config file